 center of the mind map.

-Add shapes to the central
+- Add shapes to the central

-Continue to add shapes until
+- Continue to add shapes for

-to create associations between them.
+associations between them.

-Make sure the most important
+- Make sure that the most

-farther away from the central topic
+farther away from the central topic.

-Add color to represent
+- Add color to represent

 different levels of thought or to separate ideas into categories.